mantidproject/mantid/docs/source/release/v3.9.0/sans.rst

 - Issue where Gui changes were not picked up for batch reductions was resolved.
 - Remove SaveNexusProcessed and SaveCSV as an option.
 Reorder options by dimensionality.
 - Fix for merged reduction with phi masking.
+- Fix SAScollimation issue in SaveCanSAS1D and LoadCanSAS1D.

 X uncertainties (delta-Q)
 -------------------------